Vacuum polarization energy of a complex scalar field in a vortex background: Numerical experiments

 To begin with, we have to verify that Eq.~(\ref{eq:sing1}) indeed approaches the limiting function, Eq~(\ref{eq:lf3}), when the imaginary momentum $t$ becomes large.
 For this purpose it is useful to introduce a variant of Eq.~(\ref{eq:sing1}) without the $L\to\infty$ limit

-We have confirmed that the results are insensitive but not fully independent of $\rho_{\rm min}$ once it is taken small enough.
-That is, the logarithmic divergences in Eq.~(\ref{eq:sing2}) cancel.
-However, there is an additional mild but not negligible sensitivity on $\rho_{\rm min}$ also known for regular scattering potentials \cite{Graham:2011fw}.
-It arises from separating regular and irregular solutions of the wave-equation which for $\ell=0$ requires numerically distinguishing a slowly varying logarithm from a constant, while otherwise the behavior differs as $\rho_{\rm min}^{2|\ell|}$.
-As in Section \ref{sec:standard} we extrapolate to $\rho_{\rm min}\to0$: For $|\ell|\le1$ and the integral in Eq.~(\ref{eq:sing2}) we take various values for $\rho_{\rm min}\in[10^{-50},10^{-20}]$ and fit $p_0+p_1/{\rm ln}(\rho_{\rm min})+p_2/{\rm ln}^2(\rho_{\rm min})$ so that $p_0$ is our result, which indeed is stable against further changes\footnote{No problems related with $\rho_{\rm min}\to0$ have been reported in Ref.~\cite{Baacke:2008sq} which adopted the numerical procedure for integrating the radial differential equations from Ref.~\cite{Baacke:2008zx}.
-It appears that the discretization grid was not varied in either reference and that $\rho_{\rm min}$ was fixed at a value as big as about $0.001$.}.
+As a first step we have confirmed that the results are indeed insensitive to the choice of $\rho_{\rm min}$ once it is taken small enough.
 The dependence on $L$ is much more intricate.
 A typical result is shown in Fig.~\ref{fig:num1}.
 At first sight (left panel) we observe a reasonably convergent function as $L$ becomes very big.
 The graphs indicate that the sums indeed approach zero at large $t$.
 Yet there are problems with those curves.
 The double-logarithmic plot in the center panel of Fig.~\ref{fig:num2} strongly suggests that $\nu_L(t)$ approaches zero much faster than $1/t^2$ for moderate $t$.
 Hence using $\nu_L(t)$ instead of $\left[\nu(t)\right]_n$ in Eq.~(\ref{eq:vpe1}) would produce a finite result without wave-function renormalization of the gauge field.\footnote{We remark that a similar behavior was observed for the fermion VPE of a vortex \cite{Pasipoularides:2000gg}.} Alternatively, we might be missing a sub-leading logarithmic divergence.
 This, however, would invalidate our results for regular profiles.
 Either way, the observed behavior of $\nu_L(t)$ looks like a clear contradiction of renormalizability.
 Even worse, $\nu_L(t)$ seems to be negative for all values of $t$, while the limiting function, Eq.~(\ref{eq:lf3}), is positive as we observed for regular profiles.
 It is therefore unavoidable to investigate the large $t$ and large $L$ behavior in more detail.

 The right panel of Fig.~\ref{fig:num1} also shows the result of an extrapolation for $\nu_L(t)$ as in Eq.~(\ref{eq:fit1}).
 We observe that the difference between the extrapolated and the $L=500$ curves increases with $t$.
 Eventually the extrapolated curve indeed crosses zero and approaches the limiting function such that the difference decays like $1/t^4$.
 We observe this behavior also when fitting $\nu_L(t)$ for $t/\lambda\in[4,8]$.
 For $L=500$ we find $\nu_{500}(t)\approx-0.039\lambda^2/t^2-0.966\lambda^4/t^4\,(0.995)$, while the extrapolated function follows $\nu_{\infty}(t)\approx0.023 \lambda^2/t^2-1.750\lambda^4/t^4\,(1.000)$; the data in parentheses are the correlation coefficients of the respective fits.
 For $t/\lambda\in[8,14]$ we find $\nu_{\infty}(t)\approx 0.021 \lambda^2/t^2-1.640\lambda^4/t^4\,(1.000)$, while $\nu_{500}(t)$ departs from zero for $t>10 \lambda$ and we cannot reasonably approximate it with a polynomial of inverse momenta in this regime.
 Recalling that $\nu_{\rm l.f.}(t)\approx0.021 \lambda^2/t^2$ we conclude that $\nu_{\rm l.f.}(t)$ is not matched for any finite $L$ and that the extrapolation to infinitely large angular momenta is essential.